You decided to take the plunge into owning your shop! Congratulations. Now, you’ve got a ton of work to do!

 BEFORE YOU OPEN

 Design an opening campaign.
-When we say “campaign” we mean that you will put together a unified marketing plan to promote the opening of your shop.
+When we say “campaign,” we mean that you will put together a unified marketing plan to promote the opening of your shop.
 Come up with messaging and a strategic list of when and where you’ll put your message.
 It’s important to really invest here.
-Put your time into planning and invest in a strong budget to see success.
+Put your time into planning and invest in a solid budget to see success.
 Here are some ideas of what to include in this campaign:

 - Utilize teaser posts.
 Before you open, consider sharing posts about construction, the move, and more to build anticipation and get people excited about what’s to come.

 - Grow your email list.
 You can build your email list even before you service the first customer!
 Start by using your social media to run contests and giveaways (please be sure to follow Facebook’s guidelines for giveaways).
 Have fun, be transparent, be real, and engage with your audience.
 Consider giving away things that are popular in your community.
 Cross-promote with another business.
 Allow folks to enter to win by filling out a form that asks for an email address.
 Then use your email list to keep subscribers up to date on your opening.